 We have made a lot of progress in automobile safety.
 Car and trucks are built with safety features our grandparents would not have imagined.
 Pedestrians are still in the exact same boat: completely unprotected.
 The big difference today is that pedestrians are even more vulnerable because of the technological distractions of cell phones and texting.

 Pedestrian accidents are often catastrophic.
 Pedestrian injuries occur in places other than crosswalks and it is usually the driver’s responsibility to ensure that they do not hit a pedestrian.
-In spite of the fact that Maryland law is designed largely to protect and defer to the pedestrian, our law firm sees far too many pedestrian death cases very year.Pedestrian Fatality Statistics in Maryland
+In spite of the fact that Maryland law is designed largely to protect and defer to the pedestrian, our law firm sees far too many pedestrian death cases every year.Pedestrian Fatality Statistics in Maryland

 Children and elderly pedestrians are at the highest risk of pedestrian death.
 A child is less aware of traffic and may be more inclined to enter a busy or dangerous intersection.
 At the same time, a minor injury suffered by an elderly person has the potential to be deadly in the event of medical complications.
 These harsh realities truly illustrate the massive responsibility placed on drivers.
 Few commuters realize that a momentary lapse in concentration can change a family forever.
 These drivers need to be held accountable – including possible criminal charges -- if we have any chance in reducing the number of pedestrian fatalities.Sample Settlements and Verdicts